Cex.io Crypto Exchange

 So, that’s a wrap up for this Cex.io review folks.
 Now for the million dollar question, Is Cex.io worth it?

-Yeah the fee is high, and yeah they do need identity verifications, but hey let’s read between the lines for ones, it’s still offering instant, guaranteed FOK transactions, a wide range of account options, lets you use Credit/Debit cards along with Bank and SEPA transfers, is big on security not to mention the already established, half a decade of trust that Cex.io has curated for itself.
+Yeah the fee is high, and yeah they do need identity verification, but hey let’s read between the lines for once, it’s still offering instant, guaranteed FOK transactions, a wide range of account options, lets you use Credit/Debit cards along with Bank and SEPA transfers, is big on security not to mention the already established, half a decade of trust that Cex.io has curated for itself.